amomen9/PostgreSQL/pgpool/Part I Install and Configure PostgreSQL for pgPool.md

 sudo passwd postgres
 ```

-#### 7. Create Replication, Health Check, and Recovery users with required privileges on every node.
+#### 7. Create Replication, Health Check, and Recovery users with required privileges on Every Node.
 (Node 1st)

 ```pgsql
 -- inside pg engine, create pg users and assign a password to the postgres user in the database cluster engine too, and set up pg_hba.conf file accordingly.
 A sample of the pg_hba.conf file was given.
 We take all the passwords to be the same for simplicity.